syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ## Customize Exporting Behavior

-You can customize the exporting behavior by overriding the available methods in [DataGridToPdfConverter](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToPdfConverter-class.html) class and setting the instance of the custom pdf converter to the `converter` parameter in the `exportToPdfDocument` or `exportToPdfGrid` method.
+Customize the exporting behavior by overriding the available methods in the [DataGridToPdfConverter](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToPdfConverter-class.html) Customize the exporting behavior by overriding the available methods in the `converter` parameter in the `exportToPdfDocument` or `exportToPdfGrid` method.

 {% tabs %}
 {% highlight Dart %}